gast04/gast04.github.io/_posts/2019-05-10-Android-Reversing-Setup.md

 with lot of Features, and since it provides a docker image, it is super easy to start.

+***Note to MobFS:***<br/>
+What confused by the first usage was, that downloading the Decompiled Java Source, I got an empty folder, but actually there was just a hidden `.MobFS` folder in it, which contained the sources in a bunch of subfolders.

 To do dynamic analysis as well, we have to install it on the Host.
 Once the installation and static analysis has finshed (which may take a while) we can easily inspect the results in the web interface.